- Home

 Apocalypse Now, directed by Francis Ford Coppola, is a seminal movie set during the Vietnam War.
 The story follows Captain Benjamin Willard (Martin Sheen), a troubled and disillusioned officer, who is sent on a secret mission to assassinate Colonel Walter Kurtz (Marlon Brando), a once-decorated Army officer who has gone rogue and established a god-like cult among the indigenous people in Cambodia.

-The film is a haunting exploration of the psychological and moral costs of war, exploring themes of madness, power, and the horrors of conflict.
-Its stunning visuals, intense performances, and powerful use of music (including The End by The Doors) have made Apocalypse Now a cinematic masterpiece and a profound meditation on the Vietnam War.
+The film is a haunting exploration of the psychological and moral costs of war, delving into themes of madness, power, and the horrors of conflict.
+Its stunning visuals, intense performances, and powerful soundtrack (including The End by The Doors) have made it a cinematic masterpiece and have cemented this Apocalypse Now (1979) poster as a standout piece of film art.

-This poster is in outstanding condition and exhibits only minimal fold wear.
-This striking unrestored example is very clean and will display to excellent effect.
+This highly sought-after example of Apocalypse Now memorabilia is in outstanding condition with only minimal fold wear.
+Unrestored, very clean, and will display to an excellent effect.

 This item comes with a Certificate of Authenticity.